Comparison of The Most Popular Wearable Breast Pumps (Eufy S1 Pro, MomCozy Air1, & Momcozy M5)

 What makes it stand out

-• Transparent top (you can actually see alignment + milk flow)
+• Transparent top (you can actually see nipple alignment + milk flow)

 • Super slim (≈2.4 inches)